Smart-Shaped/chaM3Leon/VALUE_PROPOSITION.md

 Airflow organizes the execution order, scheduling, and management of each functional layer of the framework (Batch, Speed, Harvester, ML).

-The platform’s architecture is a customized Lambda pattern organized into seven main layers:
+The platform’s architecture is a customized Lambda pattern organized into five main layers:

 ---